Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Clemson and its opponents have not yet scored more than 56.5 points in a game this season.
+- Clemson has not yet combined with its opponents to score more than 56.5 points in a game this season.

 - Wake Forest and its opponents have combined to score more than 56.5 points in six of 10 games this season.

-- The combined points per game average of the two teams, 69.1, is 12.6 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 69.1, is 12.6 points more than Saturday's over/under.

 - The 44.4 combined points per game that these two squads have allowed this season are 12.1 fewer than the 56.5 over/under in this contest.